 What Is a Hard Money Loan?

 A hard money loan is an asset-based loan secured by real estate.
 It’s offered by a private lender and is also referred to as a rehab loan.
-Investors often use hard money loans because they will finance properties that conforming loans won’t and they close quickly, so the investor can compete with the short timeline of an all-cash buyer.
+Investors often use hard money loans because they will finance properties that conforming loans won’t.
+In addition, they close quickly, so the investor can compete with the short timeline of an all-cash buyer.

 Are Hard Money Loans Safe?